Residence Ensemble Schwerin

 Are there restrooms and cafes?

-Facilities such as restrooms and cafes are typically available on-site; check the official website for specific details.
+Facilities such as restrooms and cafes are typically available on-site, but check the official website for specific details.

 What should I wear?

-Dress comfortably and appropriately for the weather, especially if you plan to explore the gardens and outdoor areas.
+Dress comfortably for walking and consider the weather conditions, especially if you plan to spend time outdoors.

 Location